Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/NoC_DDRMC/03-Multiple_DDRMC/README.md

  </tr>
 </table>

-# Example Design Template

-## **Design Summary**

-This tutorial presents an example desing that shows how to connect many different DDR devices simultaneously in one design.
-Following this tutotial, brings the following awareness:
-- the required IPs to achieve such a design.
-- how to configure NoC and DDRMC.
-- how it's mandatory to instantiate a different NoC IP for each DDRMC (none interleaved controllers).
-- the possibility to interleave multiple "similar" DDR devices (2 or 4 devices) and how to use only one NoC instance for that case.
-- how to connect multiple NoC instances through Inter-NoC Interfaces.
-- how to create a Vitis Project based on that design and to test a simple code that access all of these memory devices.
+# **Introduction to Versal™ NoC/DDRMC**

+The Xilinx® Versal™ programmable network on chip (NoC) is an AXI-interconnecting network used for sharing data between IP endpoints in the programmable logic (PL), the processing system (PS), and other hard blocks.
+Each Versal™ device provides dedicated, hardware constructed, DDR memory controllers.
+These are not part of the NoC architecture, but are supported by the NoC structure.
+The DDR memory controller interface contains four dedicated NSU controllers.
+The DDR controllers are implemented using the NoC IP Wizard.
+To make optimal use of the available NoC features, the NoC structure provides support for interleaving across multiple physical DDR controllers (two or four).

 ---

-## **Required Hardware**

-Platform: Versal

-Board: VCK190 (same steps applied for VMK180)

-Tool: Vivado and Vitis 2020.2
+# **Description of the Design**

+This example connects many different DDR devices simultaneously in one design to communicate to PS through NoC.
+It connects one DDR4 device and two interleaved LPDDR4 devices, which requires one NoC instance to configure the DDRMC for the DDR4 device and another NoC instance to configure the two interleaved DDRMCs for the two LPDDR4 devices.

+Following this tutorial, brings the following awareness:
+- The required IPs to achieve such a design.
+- How to configure NoC and DDRMC.
+- How it's mandatory to instantiate a different NoC IP for each DDRMC (none interleaved controllers).
+- The possibility to interleave multiple "similar" DDR devices (2 or 4 devices) and how to use only one NoC instance for that case.
+- How to connect multiple NoC instances through Inter-NoC Interfaces.
+- How to create a Vitis Project based on that design and to test a simple code that access all of these memory devices.

 ---

+# **Required Hardware**

+- Platform: Versal

+- Board: VCK190 (same steps applied for VMK180)

+- Tools: Vivado and Vitis 2020.2

+---

-## **Block Diagram**
+# **Block Diagram**
 ![block_diagram](./Screenshots/block_diagram.png)

 ---

-## **Build Instructions - From GitHub**
+# **Build Instructions - From GitHub**

-### **Vivado:**
+## **Vivado:**

 Enter the `Scripts` directory.
 From the command line run the following: